Lil Baby – It’s Only Me (Album Review)

 Do you know those Kobe and Shaq memes that show up whenever a duo does something great?
 Please apply it to Young Thug and Lil Baby for what they did on “Never Hating.”

 I made sure I had zero joy on my face while listening to “Never Hating.”
-The song’s beat has this serious feel that will immediately let you know that no games were played during its making.
+For starters, the song’s beat has this serious feel that will immediately let you know that no games were played during its making.
 The good news is this: Both Lil Baby and Young Thug meet the beat at the rim.
 In their respective verses, the two rappers welcome smoke and showcase their competitive sides using styles of rapping that are efficient and aggressive.
 I damn there did a round of applause after the song was finished.

 4. Real Spill